WhatsApp, Gmail roped into tougher EU privacy proposal

 Companies falling foul of the new law will face fines of up to 4 percent of their global turnover, in line with a separate data protection law set to enter into force in 2018.

-The proposal will need to be approved by the European Parliament and member states before becoming law. ($1 = 0.9464 euros) (Additional reporting by Esha Vaish in Bangalore)
+The proposal will need to be approved by the European Parliament and member states before becoming law. ($1 = 0.9464 euros) (Reporting by Julia Fioretti; Editing by Alison Williams)